 Lutzburg Water Treatment Plant -The Lutzburg, Cille and the Augrabies WTW, has common challenges as the designs is the similar.
 Urgent upgrading must be considered for plants in order for the communities to receive potable water.

 Lennertsville Water Purification Plant - The water supply in Lennertsville also supply water to the Kenhardt area.
-Every Nov and December months we experience challenges with water to the area.
-In September 2020 the one filter at the plant begin leaking a lot.
-We then were unable to supply Kenhardt with water.
-The Kenhardt remain without water for a period of three days in December 2020.
-The following will also have to be refurbish:
+Every November and December months we experience challenges with water to the area.
+The following will have to be refurbished: